- This event has passed.

 - How to create a work plan and budget spreadsheet

 This will be a small, interactive class.
 Participation and writing will be required.
 Come prepared to discuss a real project that you would like to fund and to write about it.
 Individual assistance will be provided on writing assignments.

 The workshop will be taught by Elissa Brown, Sierra Nevada Conservancy’s Fund Development Coordinator.
 Elissa is an experienced grant writer and grant writing instructor.

-Where and When: The workshop will be held at the San Joaquin River Conservancy office in Fresno.
+The workshop will be held at San Joaquin River Conservancy offices in Fresno on February 13th and 14th.
 Both days will start at 9 am and end around 3 pm.
 You’ll be expected to put in 1-2 hours the afternoon or evening of Day 1 on your writing assignment.